 I collected the POIs, cleaned the data, and created a geohash for each latitude/longitude coordinate, and then loaded it into a HPE Vertica database.
 Then, I was ready to collect the crimes from 2011 to 2016 and to clean this data.

 Here is an overview of the first data preparation step:

 I have developed a geohashing plugin for transforming the XY coordinates into categorical values.
-If you are not familiar with DSS plugins, you can find out more here - plugins are super useful for packaging a methodology and adding new functions to Dataiku DSS.
+If you are not familiar with Dataiku plugins, you can find out more here.
+Plugins are super useful for packaging a methodology and adding new functions to Dataiku.

 Let’s have a first look at the volume of crime data we collected.
-For this, I created a chart of the number of crimes by year with Dataiku DSS:
+For this, I created a chart of the number of crimes by year with Dataiku:

-I decided to work with crime data from 2012 to 2015 and then predict for 2016.
+I decided to work with crime data from 2012 to 2015 and then make machine learning crime predictions for 2016.
 The second step was to predict the number of crimes in 2017 based on the 2016 model.
-The first pleasant surprise was seeing the number of crimes decreasing.
-But I was less surprised by the re-categorization of crimes.
-This is often the case in other industries when, for operational reasons, a category is splitted or merged.
+The first pleasant surprise was seeing the number of crimes decreasing, but I was less surprised by the re-categorization of crimes.
+This is often the case in other industries when, for operational reasons, a category is split or merged.
 I decided to regroup some crimes to give more stability to the approach:

 Regarding the POIs, let’s focus on the POI "subcategory," which is consistent and detailed enough for our predictive model:

 Here’s a sample of the police stations that I collected: